 Site remediation efforts introduced a product called Ecochar(TM), a form of biochar created from the gasification of organic feedstocks.
-Ecochar has the duel benefit of providing clean fill and serving as a nutrient-rich plant medium that facilitates green infrastructure.
+Ecochar has the dual benefit of providing clean fill and serving as a nutrient-rich plant medium that facilitates green infrastructure.

 Groundwater and Flooding: